 If you don’t know what a Reuben is, it’s a sandwich made of corned beef, sauerkraut, Swiss cheese, and Thousand Island Dressing on grilled rye bread.
 Ironically, the Reuben was said to originate right here in my hometown of Omaha, Nebraska.
 It was served at the Blackstone Hotel in 1920.
 Needless to say, you can find Reubens or variations of them on menus all over now.
 In fact, March 14th is actually “National Reuben Day.”
 This Reuben burger takes the flavors of a classic Reuben and turns it into the most amazing burger ever!

-This post is sponsored by Frank’s Kraut, but my love and opinion of their delicious sauerkraut is all my own!
+This post is sponsored by Frank’s Kraut, but my lifelong love and opinion of their delicious sauerkraut are all my own.

 These burgers were super easy, and you should have heard the “mmm’s” and the “yums” that were coming from my family!

 While the burgers were grilling, I warmed together my Kraut and my corned beef.
 I used deli corned beef, but this would be a perfect way to use up any leftovers when you make a corned beef meal.
 Perfect for those days following St. Patrick’s Day!